 The Story family has been producing leafy vegetables for generations.
-Originally working in a central market system, by the 1990s it was clear there was opportunity to add value.
-Story Fresh recognised a market need for cut, washed and packaged product, supplied as a ready-to-eat (RTE) option for the QSR, cafe, restaurant and food service markets.
+Wishing to innovate, it recognised a market need for cut, washed, and packaged product, supplied as ready-to-eat options for fast food restaurants (QSR), cafes, restaurants, and foodservice markets.

-Fresh evolved to the 100% value-add enterprise it is today over a decade ago, with the range extended to incorporate ready-to-use shredded lettuce, carrot and onion, as well as baby leaf products including spinach, wild rocket and mesclun.
+It produces ready-to-use shredded lettuce, carrot, and onion, as well as baby leaf products including spinach, wild rocket, and mesclun.
+It services customers year-round.